Lumbar Spinal Stenosis

 - Wear low-heeled shoes that fit well.

 Taking medicine along with other non-surgical treatment is often enough to relieve pain and allow you to do normal daily activities.
+Be safe with medicines.
+Read and follow all instructions on the label.

 Medicines used to relieve the symptoms of spinal stenosis include: